US Reduces Garment Imports From China, Benefiting Other Asian Nations

 Garment employees work in a sewing section of the Fakhruddin Textile Mills Limited in Gazipur, Bangladesh, on Feb.
 7, 2021.
 Mohammad Ponir Hossain/Reuters

-Debsarkar said while the pandemic didn’t impact the Bangladesh textile industry, the new Trump administration could do so.
+Debsarkar said that while the pandemic didn’t affect the Bangladesh textile industry, new policies under the next U.S. administration could do so.

-Sayedad Hossain, director of the National Institute of Strategic Strategies, a Bangladesh-based think tank, told The Epoch Times that Bangladesh is preparing to face the potential trade challenges likely to arise due to new U.S. tariffs.
+Sayedad Hossain, director of the Bangladesh-based think tank National Institute of Strategic Strategies, told The Epoch Times that Bangladesh is preparing to face the potential trade challenges likely to arise because of new U.S. tariffs.

-“While such measures could disrupt global trade, Bangladesh views this situation as an opportunity to deepen its trade ties with the US and gain competitive advantages in specific sectors, particularly ready-made garments,” Hossain said in an email.
+“While such measures could disrupt global trade, Bangladesh views this situation as an opportunity to deepen its trade ties with the United States and gain competitive advantages in specific sectors, particularly ready-made garments,” Hossain said in an email.

-According to Hossain, historically Trump’s trade policies have been focused on bilateral trade deals in contrast with Democrats’ preferences for multilateral trade negotiations.
+According to Hossain, historically, Trump’s trade policies have been focused on bilateral deals.
 Bangladesh, he said, can leverage this situation by proposing a reciprocal trade agreement to secure tariff-free access for its goods in the U.S. market.

 This could include offering zero-tariff access to U.S. goods in return, which would be workable because U.S. products are expensive and would be unlikely to flood the Bangladeshi market, he said.
 Another measure could involve expanding the market share for Bangladeshi products in the U.S. market.

-“Securing tariff-free or reduced-tariff access could significantly enhance the competitiveness of Bangladeshi exports, particularly in ready-made garments, which currently faces an average 15.70% tariff in the US,” he said.
+“Securing tariff-free or reduced-tariff access could significantly enhance the competitiveness of Bangladeshi exports, particularly in ready-made garments, which currently faces an average 15.70 percent tariff in the United States,” he said.

 For Vietnam, Trump’s tariff plans could present a “mixed bag,” according to a Nov.
 7 note by research company BMI, part of Fitch Solutions.

-“Vietnam could become an alternative exporter for some products such as textiles, but also face risks from China shifting its exports of some products such as steel to Vietnam, worsening its trade deficit with China,” it said.
+“Vietnam could become an alternative exporter for some products such as textiles, but also face risks from China shifting its exports of some products such as steel to Vietnam, worsening its trade deficit with China,” BMI stated.

 Venus Upadhayaya